J.P. Crawford Player Props: Mariners vs. Astros

 J.P.
 Crawford At The Plate

+- Crawford leads Seattle with an OBP of .370 this season while batting .227 with 22 walks and 16 runs scored.

-- Among qualified hitters, he ranks 138th in batting average, while his on-base percentage ranks 37th and he is 154th in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 140th, his on-base percentage ranks 43rd, and he is 155th in the league in slugging.

-- Crawford has had an RBI in six games this season (19.4%), including three multi-RBI outings (9.7%).
-He has also driven in three or more of his team's runs in one contest.
+- In 18.8% of his games this season, Crawford has had at least one RBI.
+He's picked up more than one in 9.4% and driven in three or more of his team's runs in one contest.

+- He has scored in 12 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.